 People over 60 responsible for a third of global emissions: Study

-The new generation of seniors, also known as baby boomers born post World War II, is leaving behind a heavy climate footprint, according to a study.
+According to a study, the new generation of seniors, also known as baby boomers born post World War II, is leaving behind a heavy climate footprint.

-People over 60 are more likely to spend on houses, energy, and food – leading to an increase in the production of greenhouse gases which are harmful to both the environment and human health.
+People over 60 are more likely to spend on houses, energy, and food – leading to an increase in the production of greenhouse gases that harm the environment and human health.

 In 2005, the above 60 age group accounted for 25 percent of greenhouse gas emissions and by 2015 the proportion was close to 33 percent, revealed the study detailed in the journal Nature Climate Change.

 While young people under the age of 30 have cut their annual emissions by 3.7 tonnes between 2005 and 2015, the 30-44-year-olds reduced emissions by 2.7 tonnes and the 45-59-year-old group by 2.2 tonnes.
 But people over the age of 60 have had the smallest decline, only 1.5 tonnes.

 “Older people used to be thrifty.
 The generation that experienced World War-II was careful about how they used resources.
 The ‘new elderly’ are different,” said Edgar Hertwich, Professor at the Norwegian University of Science and Technology’s (NTNU) Industrial Ecology Programme.

 “The post-war ‘baby boomer’ generation are the new elderly.
 They have different consumption patterns than the ‘quiet generation’ that was born in the period 1928-1945.
 Today’s seniors spend more money on houses, energy consumption and food,” Hertwich said.